gpeterson2/JWPCE-dictionary-entry-to-Anki-csv-converter/README.rst

 ----

 * Update to work with the default JWPCE encoding.
-* Update the tests to use the standard python unittest framwork.
 * Update coverage, although the gui code might be problematic.